Roche rallies as European shares hold steady before ECB meeting

 Publicis slumped 9 percent, however, after the world's third-biggest advertising agency cut its annual organic growth target to 1 percent from 2.5 as quarterly sales slowed.

-Banks were among the biggest sectoral losers, with Credit Suisse falling after Switzerland outlined tough new banking capital requirements to protect the economy from any banking collapse.
+Banks were among the biggest sectoral losers, with Credit Suisse and UBS falling after Switzerland outlined tough new capital requirements for its two biggest banks to protect the economy from any banking collapse.

-Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Kevin Liffey)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Catherine Evans)

 Jan 20 AT&T Inc, the largest U.S. pay TV operator and No.2 U.S. wireless carrier, said it will record a pre-tax loss of about $1 billion in the fourth quarter ended Dec.
 31.